SEARCH

 3Transition Plants

-If you have plants indoors awaiting outdoor planting, most can be gradually transitioned near or after your expected last frost date.
+If you have plants indoors awaiting outdoor planting, most can be gradually transitioned near or after your expected last frost date if the weather is behaving.

 • Did you stash potted trees in a garage or start bulbs in a container last fall?
 It’s time to increase light and water.